marusoft/grid/grid.md

 ## CSS Grid
 ------------
-CSS Grid Layout provides a two dimensional layout system,, with rows and columns, making it easier to design responsive web applications or pages.
+CSS Grid Layout provides a two dimensional layout system, with rows and columns, making it easier to design responsive web applications or pages.

 Grid is a layout method designed for two-dimensional content.
 That is, laying things out in rows and columns at the same time.